flavioespinoza/ai-team-dashboard/README.md

 An Internal Team Dashboard with AI Assistant built for a coding challenge.
 This application allows team members to ask questions to an AI assistant, view conversation history, and save valuable Q&A pairs to a searchable knowledge base.

-## Using Claude Code AI to help build this project
+## Using AI to help build this project

 Read how I used Claude Code AI as a force multiplier to build this project in only five hours.
 - [Story](docs/ai-story.md)